-The Exhibition itself was completely re-written and presented recently after extensive research over more than 20 years
+The information itself has been updated recently after extensive research over more than 20 years.

-This is the only place in Cornwall dedicated to telling the 'story behind the stories' of King Arthur in such depth.
+This is the only place dedicated to telling the 'story behind the stories' of King Arthur in Cornwall.

 Joe Parsons explains : “ We wanted to fire the imagination and stimulate thinking.
 People have always argued over Arthur and will do so long after we are gone.
 There is much truth underlying all the stories of dragons, damsels, magic and derring do.